-Buck Wild and Whiskey Crazy was the debut release and went #1 on Idie World Country and peaked at #4 on New Music Weekly Country.
+Buck Wild and Whiskey Crazy was an Indie World Country #1 and New Music Weekly Top 10

 Simple Things, the title track, was an Indie World Country #1, EACM #1 and New Music Weekly Top 5

 You’re My Destiny hit #1 in Canada and EACM #1 and peaked at #16 New Music Weekly Main #9 New Music Weekly Digital.